frezzexpp/frezzexpp/README.md

 ### Full-Stack Developer

-I'm passionate about building scalable systems and crafting clean, efficient code.
-My work bridges creativity with cutting-edge technology, enabling me to tackle complex challenges and deliver solutions that truly make an impact.
+I'm passionate about creating websites and telegram bots and I'm currently looking to improve my skills.

 ---